 Jeff Berger-White teaches English at Deerfield High School, where he has been teaching his entire career.
 During his twenty-seven years there, he has taught all grades and all levels.
-He currently teaches Sophomore English, A.P.
-Literature and Composition, and Sophomore English Survey, a course designed for struggling readers and writers.
-In 2007, Jeff was selected as one of Golden Apple’s Teachers of Distinction, and this spring, Jeff won the Distinguished Secondary Teaching Award (DSTA) from Northwestern University.
-Jeff has been involved with the Institute for Writing and Thinking since 1996, when he began working with Lake Forest College’s Writing and Thinking Workshop, one of the Institute’s summer programs for high school students.
-In addition to teaching for many summers at Lake Forest College, Jeff has taught in the Monte Sol Writing Workshop at St. John’s College in Santa Fe, New Mexico, and in Bard’s Language and Thinking Workshop.
+He currently teaches A.P.
+Literature and Composition, Sophomore English, and Sophomore English Survey, a course designed for struggling readers and writers.
+In 2007, Jeff was selected as one of Golden Apple’s Teachers of Distinction, and last spring, Jeff won the Distinguished Secondary Teaching Award (DSTA) from Northwestern University.
+Jeff has been involved with the Institute for Writing & Thinking since 1996, when he began working with Lake Forest College’s Writing and Thinking Workshop, one of the Institute’s summer programs for high school students.
+In addition to teaching for many summers at Lake Forest College, Jeff has taught in the Monte Sol Writing Workshop at St. John’s College in Santa Fe, New Mexico, and in Bard’s Language & Thinking Workshop.
 He holds a B.A. and an M.A.T., both from Boston University.

 Ian Bickford is Provost and Vice President of Bard College at Simon’s Rock.
 In recent articles in Milton Studies (“A High Shelf: Milton and Seventh-day Adventism,” 2010, and “(Survival of the) Fit(test), Though Few: Darwin’s Miltonic America,” forthcoming 2017) and Modern Philology (“‘Dead Might Not Be Dead’: Milton in the Americas and Jamaica Kincaid’s Flat World,” 2014), Bickford charts the often subterranean channels of John Milton’s influence in the Americas.
 His areas of research and teaching also include Early Modern race and gender, 19th-century American literature and religion, and film.
 Bickford holds an AA from Bard College at Simon's Rock, BA from U.C.
 Berkeley, MA from Stanford University, and PhD from the CUNY Graduate Center.